Change Language & Region General preferences on Mac

 To open this pane, choose Apple menu > System Preferences, click Language & Region, then click General.

 The languages you want shown in macOS and in apps (for example, in menus and messages), and on websites (if available in a preferred language).

 If macOS or an app supports the primary language, that language is used.
 If not, the other languages are used, in the order listed.
 You can drag languages in the list to reorder them.
-See Change the language your Mac uses and If international fonts don’t display correctly.
+See Change the language your Mac uses and If non-Latin fonts don’t appear correctly on Mac.

 If you add input sources, those languages are automatically added to the list.

 Add and remove languages from the list.

 The geographic region whose formats are used for dates, times, numbers, and currencies.